hagaiGS/gs-webui-test-beans/README.md

         git submodule add https://github.com/guy-mograbi-at-gigaspaces/selenium-drivers.git src/test/resources/selenium-drivers

 4. Start writing your test.
-You can use Spring to define your beans, but you can also write in code.
+You can use Spring to define your beans.

+   Here is an example without a Spring context